Cameron Diaz: No attraction with Joel Madden

 Cameron Diaz has been married to Benji Madden for six years.
 However, his twin Joel never attracted her.

-Cameron Diaz (49, “Bad Teacher”) and Benji Madden (42) have been happily married for more than six and a half years.
-As the US actress now reveals in a new episode of the “Unqualified” podcast by colleague Anna Faris (44, “Mom”), she was never drawn to his twin brother Joel (42) – for a reason.
+Cameron Diaz, 49, and Benji Madden, 42, have been happily married for more than six and a half years.
+As the US actress now reveals in a new episode of the “Unqualified” podcast by colleague Anna Faris, 44, she was never drawn to his twin brother, Joel, 42 – for a reason.

 “They are not the same,” explains the 49-year-old in an interview with host Faris.
 Although the two rockers of the band Good Charlotte (“Lifestyles of the Rich & Famous”) are twins, they are “obviously very, very different”.